 The Live Stream feature is one of two ways you can display a live stream in your event or community on web or mobile.
-You can leverage any of our supported streaming providers, or use Socio RTMP to integrate with many others.
+You can leverage any of our supported streaming providers, or use RTMP to integrate with many others.

 If you're not sure whether the Live Stream feature or Agenda session live streams are right for your event, check this out.